bitovi/academy/src/typescript/6-interfaces.md

 ### Exercise 2

-Create a function that takes a parameter that is the interface ```DinoPark``` created previously and returns a slug for the dinopark by replacing any spaces with dashes.
+Create a function ``createParkSlug`` that takes a parameter that is the interface ```DinoPark``` created previously and returns a slug for the park by replacing any spaces with dashes.

-SHOW EXAMPLE OF TWO THINGS USING SAME INTERFACE.
-ADD TEST CODE(add this to bottom of working page)?

 <details>
 <summary>Solution</summary>